Chico Bon Bon: Monkey with a Tool Belt

-Chico Bon Bon: Monkey with a Tool Belt is a children's animated streaming television series based on a series of books of the same name by Chris Monroe.
+Chico Bon Bon: Monkey with a Tool Belt is an American animated children's television series based on a series of books of the same name by Chris Monroe.
 The series is set in Blunderburg and revolves around Chico Bon Bon (voice of Robbie Daymond) and his friends Clark the elephant, Rainbow Thunder the daredevil cat and Tiny the mouse trying to solve problems using STEM concepts.

-A holiday special Chico Bon Bon and the Very Berry Holiday was released on December 3, 2020.
+Produced by Silvergate Media (as its first television series following its acquisition by Sony Pictures Television in 2019) and animated by Brown Bag Films, the series premiered on May 8, 2020 on Netflix.
+A holiday special Chico Bon Bon and the Very Berry Holiday was released on December 4, 2020.